 You’ll also have to cut all extracurricular activities from your schedule that aren’t free.

-A lot of planning is required to have a successful no spend month.
+A lot of planning is required to have a successful 30 day no spend challenge.

 You will have to survive off of limited funds just to get by.

-This is the most difficult savings challenge and one that I wouldn’t recommend if you are just starting out.
+A no spend year challenge is the most difficult savings challenge, and I wouldn’t recommend it if you are just starting out.

 During a no spend year, you will only be spending money on things you absolutely need.